ivangfr/springboot-elk-prometheus-grafana/README.md

 The goal of this project is to implement a [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application, called `movies-api`, and use [`Filebeat`](https://www.elastic.co/beats/filebeat) & `ELK Stack` ([`Elasticsearch`](https://www.elastic.co/elasticsearch), [`Logstash`](https://www.elastic.co/logstash) and [`Kibana`](https://www.elastic.co/kibana)) to collect and visualize application's **logs** and [`Prometheus`](https://prometheus.io/) & [`Grafana`](https://grafana.com/) to monitor application's **metrics**.

-> **Note:** In [`kubernetes-minikube-environment`](https://github.com/ivangfr/kubernetes-minikube-environment/tree/master/user-event-sourcing-kafka) repository, it's shown how to deploy this project in `Kubernetes` (`Minikube`)
+> **Note:** In [`kubernetes-minikube-environment`](https://github.com/ivangfr/kubernetes-minikube-environment/tree/master/movies-api-elk-prometheus-grafana) repository, it's shown how to deploy this project in `Kubernetes` (`Minikube`)

 ## Application

 - ### movies-api

-  `Spring Boot` Web Java application that exposes a REST API for managing jobs.
+  `Spring Boot` Web Java application that exposes a REST API for managing movies.
 Its endpoints are displayed in the picture below.

   ![movies-api](images/movies-api-swagger.png)